-To meet Southern Oregon’s growing demand for skilled healthcare providers, Rogue Community College is building a $21M education center at its Table Rock Campus near Medford.
-The Health Professions Center will include instructional programs ranging from sterile processing to nursing.
-Designed to inspire the collaborative development of a prepared workforce, the facility will allow students to learn in a variety of low-fi and high-fi simulated healthcare settings and work with actual patients in an operational dental hygiene clinic.
+To meet Southern Oregon’s growing demand for skilled healthcare providers, Rogue Community College’s new center includes instructional programs ranging from sterile processing to nursing and features cutting-edge technology and equipment.
+Designed to inspire the collaborative development of a prepared workforce, the facility allows students to learn in a variety of low-fi and high-fi simulated healthcare settings and work with actual patients in an operational dental hygiene clinic.

-Flexible study and breakout spaces will encourage team-based learning, with health professions programs intentionally mixed to breakdown academic silos.
-To facilitate easy wayfinding and foster a sense of place.
-A high-performing building envelope, passive shading, low-water landscape, and rooftop solar panels will provide the college and community an efficient, low-maintenance, and long-lasting facility.
+Flexible study and breakout spaces encourage team-based learning, with health professions programs intentionally mixed to breakdown academic silos.
+To facilitate easy wayfinding and foster a sense of place, the building was designed to capture views of Table Rock and Mount McLoughlin.
+A high-performing building envelope, passive shading, low-water landscape, and rooftop solar panels provide the college and community an efficient, low-maintenance, and long-lasting facility.